What Are Mortgage Points?

 Pros

-- Lower interest rate: If you plan to keep your mortgage for a while, mortgage points can reduce your overall cost of borrowing.
+- Lower interest rate: If you plan to keep your mortgage for a while, mortgage points may reduce your overall cost of borrowing.
 Depending on your interest rate, the size of your mortgage, and the number of mortgage points that you purchase, you may be able to save thousands of dollars over the course of your loan.

 - Smaller monthly payments: A lower interest rate can lead to smaller monthly payments.
 This is a huge plus if you’d like more wiggle room in your monthly budget.